Grand Materia

-Grand Materia is the eighth studio album by Swedish heavy metal band Morgana Lefay, released in 2005.
+Grand Materia is the ninth studio album by Swedish heavy metal band Morgana Lefay, released in 2005.

 In Norway, Scream gave the record the highest grade, 6 out of 6.
 Grand Materia was a "knockout of everything they have done so far", "consummate", "mighty", "solid" and a "masterpiece" that set Morgana Lefay apart in "the history of Scandinavian music".
 Charles Rytkönen was "one of the decidedly best vocalists in Europe", and the new songwriter Peter Grehn had done "magnificent work.
 The album received reviews of 8.5 from Rockhard.de 8/10 from the Swedish webzine Metal Central, as well as reviews from Terrorverlag and Powermetal.de.

 Track listing

 All songs composed by Morgana Lefay.
 Lyrical concept by Charles Rytkönen.